Arlington Tree Action Group calendar

-Best things to do: attend meetings, speak up, and email!
+Best things to do: attend meetings, speak up, and/or email!

+Is our county adequately preserving and caring for Arlington’s trees?
 Comment on issues that affect trees and land at County Board meetings and/or email comments to County Board email@example.com, County Manager Mschwartz@arlingtonva.us and Vincent Verweij, urban forester Department of Parks and Recreation firstname.lastname@example.org.
 Even as simple a comment as “respect the need for land and mature trees” helps.
 Also include the Arlington County School Board at email@example.com

 For more meetings on issues such as zoning, land use, etc. see the county calendar at https://topics.arlingtonva.us/public-meeting-calendar/

 Open Door Monday’s with a County Board member: Every Monday is an opportunity to meet informally with a county board member to discuss any topic.
 See schedule here: https://countyboard.arlingtonva.us/open-door-mondays/